 A two-act skit may last from 10-30 minutes.
 It can be used in a variety formats and at one- or two-day events.

 A serial skit is a two-, three-, or four-act skit which has a continuous story line with recurring characters.
-These characters learn lessons and grow as the skit progresses.
-Two of the books in the Retreat-in-a-Bag book series contain serial skits.
+Each act does not stand along.
+The characters learn lessons and grow as the skit progresses through your longer even or retreat.
+Two of the books in the Retreat-in-a-Bag book series as well as the retreat guides contain themed serial skits.